Public Pest & Recycling Assistance

 It is the responsibility of all pesticide applicators to ensure that they are using every means available to prevent pesticides from contaminating Kentucky's surface water and groundwater resources.
 Pesticides applicators can greatly reduce the risk of either point or non-point source contamination from pesticides by utilizing Best Management Practices (BMP's).
 BMP's are effective, common sense practices that emphasize proper mixing, loading and application of pesticides and also include methods that should be used before, during and after application.

-When these recommended Best Management Practices are followed the potential to cause an adverse effect on the environment will greatly be reduced.
+When these recommended Best Management Practices are followed the potential to cause an adverse effect on the environment will be greatly reduced.

 - Know The Application Site - Scout the area to evaluate the extent of the pest problem in order to select the appropriate control method.
 Identify environmentally sensitive areas and learn how the soil types and the layout of each application site affect the movement of water, both through and across soil.